TOD-theses/paper-T-RACE/main.typ

 == Transaction submission
 This section discusses, how a transaction signed by an EOA ends up being included in the blockchain.

 Traditionally, the signed transaction is broadcasted to the network of nodes, which temporarily store them in a #emph[mempool], a collection of pending transactions.
 The current block validator then picks transactions from the mempool and includes them in the next block.
 With this submission method, the pending transactions in the mempool are publicly known to the nodes in the network, even before being included in the blockchain.
-This time window will be important for our discussion on frontrunning, as it gives nodes time to react on a transaction before it becomes part of the blockchain. @eskandari_sok_2020
+This time window will be important for our discussion on front-running, as it gives nodes time to react on a transaction before it becomes part of the blockchain. @eskandari_sok_2020

 A different approach, the Proposer-Builder Separation (PBS) has gained more popularity recently: Here, we separate the task of collecting transactions and building blocks with them from the task of proposing them as a validator.
 A user submits their signed transaction or transaction bundle to a block builder.
 The block builder has a private mempool and uses it to create profitable blocks.
 Finally, the validator picks one of the created blocks and adds it to the blockchain. @heimbach_ethereums_2023